 Elite boutique investment bank is defined as a firm that does not conduct a full investment banking business but solely focuses on specific investment banking financial services, such as M&A advisory or restructuring.
 Compared to a bulge bracket, elite boutique is smaller in size, but usually advises on deals worth as much as the ones of a bulge bracket.

-In the wake of the financial turmoil of 2008, former senior executives from Bulge Bracket Banks moved out to build their own firms.
-The founders of famous Elite Boutique Banks are typically famed-banking experts on their specialization from Bulge Brackets.
-Though the term goes along with “boutique”, the deals are not small.
-In contrast, they possessed a wide range of large clients in their portfolio.
-Some deals can be worth up to $1Bn
+In the wake of the financial turmoil of 2008, former senior executives from bulge bracket banks moved out to build their own firms.
+The founders of famous elite boutique banks are typically reputed-banking experts on their specialization from bulge brackets.

 - A group of Wall Street professionals including a former UBS banker and a former Morgan Stanley banker found Centerview Partners in 2006.
-Notwithstanding not having a long history of development like Bulge Brackets, Centerview Partners is in top 10 most-coveted banking firms now, according to Vault.
+Notwithstanding not having a long history of development like bulge brackets, Centerview Partners is in the top 10 most-coveted banking firms now, according to Vault.